wmacevoy/latex-docker/README.md

 cd my_latex_source
 curl -L https://github.com/wmacevoy/latex-docker/tarball/master | tar zx --strip=1 --exclude README.md --exclude LICENSE
 ```
+You should be able to do this anytime you want to encorporate an update without harming any of your files, including your
+custom latex docker in `dockers/latex/Dockerfile`.

 Alternatively, you could clone a fork of this repository for a new latex project
 ```bash
 git clone my_latex_project.git